 - Visit caves and do some cave tubing

 - Ziplining is a lot of fun too!

 - Need more relaxation?
 Get a massage or a spa treatment

-- Visit a local farm eg spice farm or banana farm
+- Visit a local farm eg spice farm

 - Watch the wildlife - you can do that by just sitting in the garden

 - Rent a car and explore yourself the beauty of Belize